Professional practice

 Human rights & civil liberties

-Ben is particularly interested in cases involving human rights and civil liberties.
+Ben is particularly interested in cases involving human rights and civil liberties, and is happy to advise and act on a pro bono basis in appropriate cases.
 Ben is an Assistant Editor of, and headnote writer for, the European Human Rights Reports, published by Sweet & Maxwell.

 As a judicial assistant in the Court of Appeal, Ben worked on a number of significant human rights cases, including: